otevrro21/Comparator/README.md

-# C
+# Comparator
-C is a repository of my projects written in the C language.
+This is a program that takes two whole numbers as input and outputs which one is greater.